VasuAgrawal/418FinalProject/docs/final-writeup.md

 done on each element (removed or inserted) is returned by each thread to use for a correctness test as well.

-Performance is measured as the total time taken (on the latedays cluster) to execute these `N` operations, measured from thread creation to thread join.
+Performance is measured as the total CPU time taken (on the latedays cluster) to execute these `N` operations, measured from thread creation to thread join.
 The time taken to set up the threads and perform the correctness test are not included.